Wigner semicircle distribution

-The Wigner semicircle distribution, named after the physicist Eugene Wigner, is the probability distribution on [−R, R] whose probability density function f is a scaled semicircle (i.e., a semi-ellipse) centered at (0, 0):
+The Wigner semicircle distribution, named after the physicist Eugene Wigner, is the probability distribution defined on the domain [−R, R] whose probability density function f is a scaled semicircle, i.e. a semi-ellipse, centered at (0, 0):

-for −R ≤ x ≤ R, and f(x) = 0 if |x| > R.
+for −R ≤ x ≤ R, and f(x) = 0 if |x| > R. The parameter R is commonly referred to as the "radius" parameter of the distribution.

-It is also a scaled beta distribution: if Y is beta-distributed with parameters α = β = 3/2, then X = 2RY – R has the Wigner semicircle distribution.

-The distribution arises as the limiting distribution of eigenvalues of many random symmetric matrices as the size of the matrix approaches infinity.
-The distribution of the spacing between eigenvalues is addressed by the similarly named Wigner surmise.
+The distribution arises as the limiting distribution of the eigenvalues of many random symmetric matrices, that is, as the dimensions of the random matrix approach infinity.
+The distribution of the spacing or gaps between eigenvalues is addressed by the similarly named Wigner surmise.